Is lightning near Binghamton right now?

 Thunderstorm season near Binghamton

-Binghamton sits in New York, which averages about 28 thunderstorm days a year — roughly 1.1× the US average of 25.
+Binghamton sits in New York, which averages about 28 thunderstorm days a year — roughly 1.1× the national average of 25.
 Lightning near Binghamton is most frequent June–August.

 - NY thunderstorm days/yr